ahwallace/TinySSL4CD/README.md

-# ssl-cd
-Self-Supervised Learning using small datasets for Change Detection
+# Self-Supervised Learning using small datasets for Change Detection